BerndFranzen/Mod-HAMMR/README.md

 Q: I have upgrades my chars but why do the pages still show the old values?

 A: swgoh.gg only updates the stats every 24 hours.
-You can force a manual update once every 24 hours or become a "Patron" at swgoh.gg for a small fee (€3.50/month), which reduces the automatic update intervall to 1 hour and grants you 5 manual refreshes per day.
+You can force a manual update through your profile page on your profile page of swgoh.gg.
+You can also update the entire guild once every 12 hours or become a "Patron" at swgoh.gg for a small fee, which reduces the automatic update intervall and grants more manual refreshes per day.